Malvid/Malvid/docs/CLI.md

 Outputs the data of all components as JSON.
 The UI will use this file to display your components.

+- The data should be saved in the same location as the HTML
+- The name of the file should be equal to the HTML file, but end with `.json` (e.g. `index.html.json`)

 ```sh
 malvid json [filename]
 ```